What do you do with a well-loved bedspread and a desire to sew clothes?

 - With or without a button-hole tie belt

-In addition, there is a page of almost 20 different modification and hack ideas for other variations of Florence.
+In addition, there is a page of almost 20 different modifications and hack ideas for other variations of Florence.
 These include tank straps, keyhole neckline, shoulder snaps, and cowl neck.

 What version of the Floaty Florence did you make?